Bellême

 Bellême (/fr/) is a commune in the Orne department in northwestern France.
 It is classed as a Petites Cités de Caractère.
 The musicologist Guillaume André Villoteau (1759–1839) was born in Bellême, as was Aristide Boucicaut (1810–1877), owner of Le Bon Marché, the world's first department store.
 This town is possibly the origin of the English and French surname Bellamy.

-Location
+Geography

 At the heart of the Parc Naturel Régional du Perche, in the Orne Department, Bellême is on a hill that dominates the Perche area.

+The commune is made up of the following collection of villages and hamlets, Les Trois Coins, Bellême, Les Castors and Le Val.